Mount Sinai Beth Israel Appoints New Heart Leadership Team for Cardiology and Cardiothoracic Surgery

 World-renowned recruits Blase A. Carabello, MD, appointed Chair of Cardiology and John D. Puskas, MD, Chair of Cardiothoracic Surgery at Mount Sinai Beth Israel.

-"I am thrilled Dr. Carabello and Dr. Puskas have joined Mount Sinai Beth Israel," says Susan Somerville, RN, President of Mount Sinai Beth Israel.
+"I am thrilled Dr. Puskas has joined Mount Sinai Beth Israel," says Susan Somerville, RN, President of Mount Sinai Beth Israel.
 "Under our new heart team's strong expertise and leadership, we will advance Mount Sinai Beth Israel to new heights and the frontlines of cardiovascular medicine and research, growing our cardiovascular services on our downtown Manhattan campus, Mount Sinai Beth Israel Brooklyn, and in the community."

 "I am excited to join Mount Sinai Beth Israel and partner with Dr. Puskas in Cardiothoracic Surgery to reignite heart care at Beth Israel with a true patient-centered care focus and no barriers between cardiology and cardiothoracic surgery services," says Dr. Blase A. Carabello, Chair of Cardiology at Mount Sinai Beth Israel, who also serves as Medical Director of the Heart Valve Center at The Mount Sinai Hospital.
 "Our heart team's program of cardiac excellence at Mount Sinai Beth Israel will take every opportunity to embrace the community and provide them with access to highest quality heart care available."